XinyuJiaJoseph/XinyuJiaJoseph.github.io/content/authors/admin/_index.md

     url: https://www.sheffield.ac.uk/is

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest is in investing the academic information seeking behavior transitions of international students when they study abroad.
-I am also interested in broad information behavior research.
+bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests:
+  - Artificial Intelligence
+  - Computational Linguistics
-  - Information Seeking Behavior
+  - Information Retrieval
-  - Behavior Transitions

 # Education to show in About widget
 education:
-  - courses:
+  courses:
     - course: PhD in Artificial Intelligence
       institution: Stanford University
       year: 2012